Volunteer at the Wildlife Center

 - Due to limited resources and the required training for each volunteer position, we are not able to offer short-term volunteer experiences.

-Below are the positions we're currently in need of at the Milwaukee Campus.
-You will learn more about them at your Volunteer Information Session.
+Below are the positions we may be in need of at the Wildlife Rehabilitation Center.
+You will learn more about them during the online Volunteer Information Session.

-- Wildlife Animal Care Volunteer - age 18 and up
+- Wildlife Animal Care Volunteer (annual and/or seasonal) - age 18 and up

-- Wildlife Transport Volunteer - age 18 and up
+- Nursery Support (seasonal) - age 16 and up

-- Wildlife Rescue Volunteer - age 18 and up
+- Wildlife Transport/Rescue Volunteer - age 18 and up

 - Wildlife Artisan Volunteer - age 18 and up

-- Build a Better Birdhouse Volunteer - age 18 and up
+- Wildlife Volunteer Extern - age 18 and up

 How to Become a Volunteer

-Step 1: Attend Volunteer Information Session at the WHS Milwaukee Campus.
-The Volunteer Information Session will give you the opportunity to hear about our organization, our volunteer program and expectations, and what our current needs are.
-Please register for an upcoming Milwaukee Volunteer Info session on our calendar here.
+Step 1: Watch the Volunteer Information Session below.
+You will learn all about our organization, our volunteer program and expectations, and what our current needs are.

 Frequently Asked Questions

 We also have special youth programs available at our sites for all ages of students.
 These programs are geared towards youth with a love of animals and a yearning to learn more about how to help the world become a more humane place.
-This is a wonderful way to become involved and learn more about animal welfare.
 To learn more about these programs, please click here.

 Will I have training before I start to volunteer?